 Technological advances in drug therapies can cause injurious side effects that make these drugs dangerous, particularly if the drug maker does not warn about all of the side effects.
 Those who have sustained an injury using prescription drugs should promptly seek comprehensive legal representation, such as the services of the Stuart dangerous drug lawyers.
-Contact an experienced personal injury lawyer as soon as you can to discuss your case.
+Call us today at (772) 888-9085 to schedule a free initial case consultation.

 Every year, patients suffering from harmful drug side effects number four million, and of those, 117,000 require hospitalization, according to the US Food and Drug Administration.
 These incidents include patients who take several prescription drugs.
 Mixing them can be dangerous.

 A study reported in the Journal of General Internal Medicine stated that doctors are often not informed that a drug has dangerous side effects by the pharmaceutical salespeople who visit them.
 The study was conducted among physicians in the United States, Canada, and France.
 New drugs may have adverse side effects, but some of those may not be known until long after the drug is in use.

 Generally, the most dangerous drugs are for treating cancer, heart disease, or for thinning blood.
 These are the most dangerous drugs, according to Life Sources, Inc., a preventative health organization.

 A Stuart dangerous drug lawyer can use Florida’s product liability statute to sue companies that manufacture harmful drugs.
 The statute allows one of two approaches, depending upon the situation involved in the case, negligence or strict liability.